-The images in this article are used with permission from Quarto Publishing Group who also provided copies of Little Free Libraries and Tiny Sheds: 12 Miniature Structures You Can Build for me to review and a giveaway (now ended).
+The images in this article are used with permission from Quarto Publishing Group who also provided a review copy of Little Free Libraries and Tiny Sheds: 12 Miniature Structures You Can Build.
 Thank you, Quarto!

 Build a Little Free Library